2 Definitions and concepts

 Specification documentation

-Specifications capture initial engagements with the commissioner.
-They describe the question, the context, and any boundaries of the analysis.
-This provides a definition of the scope and a mechanism for agreeing project constraints such as deadlines, available resources, and capturing what level of assurance is required by the commissioner.
+Specification documentation records the initial engagements with the commissioner.
+It describes the question, the context and any boundaries of the analysis.
+The specifications provide a definition of the scope of the project and a mechanism for agreeing project constraints (for example, deadlines and available resources) and define what level of assurance is required by the commissioner.

 Design documentation

-Design documents describe the analytical plan, including the methodology, inputs, and software.
+Design documents describe the analytical plan, including the methodology, inputs and software that will be used.
 They also contain details of the planned verification and validation of the analysis.
-They provide a basis for the Analytical Assurer to verify whether the analysis meets the specified requirements.
-For more information on the design documentation, see the Design chapter.
+They provide a basis for the analytical assurer to verify whether the analysis meets the specified requirements.

 Assumptions log

-A register of assumptions, whether provided by the Commissioner or derived by the analysis, that have been risk assessed and signed off by an appropriate governance group or stakeholder.
-Assumption logs should describe each assumption, quantify its effect and reliability and set out when it was made, why it was made, who made it and who signed it off.
+The assumptions log is a register of assumptions, whether provided by the commissioner or gathered from the analysis, that have been risk assessed and signed off by an appropriate governance group or stakeholder.
+Assumption logs should:

 Decisions log